All Products

 Select Verification Table

-When the rule template is set to Table Structure Change Monitoring, you need to select the data table to be verified.
+This parameter is available when the rule template is set to Table Structure Change Monitoring.
+Select the data table to check based on the DB or schema.

-If the filling method of the property field is Range Interval, the configuration method is as follows:
+If the input method for the attribute field is Range Interval, configure it as follows:

 Scheduling Method

-5. Click OK to finalize the rule configuration.
+5. Click OK to save the rule configuration.

 image